-Candidates sit for a 10-minute oral test consisting of a reading section and a conversation with an interlocutor about one of five possible pictures.
-You will receive the five possible pictures one week before the examination; on the day of the examination, you will roll a die to determine which picture you are to speak about.
+Candidates read 10 sentences in Kristang and then have a conversation with an interlocutor about one of six possible pictures.
+Candidates receive the six possible pictures one week before the examination; on the day of the examination, candidates roll a die to determine which picture they are to speak about.

 Maximum obtainable score: 20 | Minimum kapas altu score: 17